free from: gluten, dairy and grains

 I’ve always loved the combination of chocolate and orange.
 The slight tartness combined with sweet is the ultimate flavor combo.

 The gluten free chocolate orange layered cake uses almond flour, see a list of my favorite brands in my blog post of flour alternatives.
+This cake is also dairy and grain free.
+It should be stored in the fridge when not eaten.

 - Orange Cake